 You can add a sensor by scanning the QR code located on the side/bottom of the sensor OR you can manually input the sensor ID and Security Code found on the label next to the QR codes.

-Tap/click the Sensors link in the top-right menu (on your mobile device you’ll need to tap the three dots to reveal the menu).
+Tap/click the Sensors link in the top-right menu (on the mobile website, you’ll need to tap the three dots to reveal the menu).
 This will take you to the Sensors page.

-Tap / click the “Add Sensor” button (on mobile it will be at the bottom of the screen, on desktop, it will be in the top right).
+Tap / click the “Add Sensor” button (on the mobile website, it will be at the bottom of the screen, on desktop, it will be in the top right).